kreshnaa-raam/forecasting/README.md

 A library for composable forecasting models built on top of [scikit-learn](https://scikit-learn.org/stable/)

+This software library is the open source package for the work done in task 2: Endpoint data process and Analysis.
+The package includes meter level forecasting and gap filling for customer load as well as photovoltaic (PV) generation forecast models for short term and intra-day PV forecasting.

+The package provides the tools to construct machine learning models that fill gaps or forecast in the verification datasets.
+This includes loading the data and applying the XGBoost estimator as described in section 3.1 of the Final Technical
+Review (FTR).
+The composable model framework described below provides the configurable model inputs required for the Neighbor Informed Estimates and Community Analytics.
+The PV System model in section 3.2 of the FTR is also implemented using the composable model framework.
+Example PV model construction is shown below.

 <!-- Add intro that provides project context. -->
 <!-- FTR - final technical report.
 Everything must link to there - except for this doc.
 Link to task numbers -->
 <!-- TODO: Get permalink for FTR once published and link it from here! -->